offconvex/offconvex.github.io/_posts/2015-12-19-tensor-decompositions.md

 In the algorithm, "$^+$" denotes *pseudo-inverse* of a matrix (think of it as inverse if this is not familiar).

 The algorithm looks at weighted *slices* of the tensor: a weighted slice is a matrix that is the projection of the tensor along the $z$ direction (similarly if we take a *slice* of a matrix $M$, it will be a vector that is equal to $M\vec u$).
-Because of the low rank structure, all the slices must share matrix factorizations with the **same** components.
+Because of the low rank structure, all the slices must share matrix decompositions with the **same** components.

 The main observation of the algorithm is that although a *single* matrix can have infinitely many low rank decompositions, *two* matrices can only have a **unique** decomposition if we require them to have the same components.
 In fact, it is highly unlikely for two *arbitrary* matrices to share decompositions with the same components.
 In the tensor case, because of the low rank structure we have